rachitkakkar/rachitkakkar/README.md

 - AdabiniCMS (Simple PHP Blog CMS)
 - AdabiniPostMotion (Program To Help With Stop Motion)
 - DividendStockTerminalDashboard (Program To Help Me Visualize My Dividend Stock Portfolio) [WIP]
-- Croipe (A Wireframe 3D Game Engine That Renders To Console And Is Written In C++ 17) [Proprietary]
+- Croipe (A Wireframe 3D Game Engine That Renders To Console And Is Written In C++ 17)

 # Skills
 - Video Editing